 Reporting a Hate Crime

 If you are, or know of someone who is, been/being subjected to Hate Crime, please contact the Police on 101.
 If it's an emergency call the Police on 999.

 We know that sometimes it's not easy to decide to come forward.
 But we also know that if no one reports a crime, it's as if it never happened.
 Stop Hate UK is a charity that provides independent and confidential support to people affected by Hate Crime.
 You can also telephone them on the 24 hour helpline on 0800 138 1625.

 What you can do

-If you are experiencing problems with anti-social behaviour, or have any concerns about it, or other community safety issues, please do not hesitate to contact us or the Police.
+If you are experiencing problems with anti-social behaviour, or have any concerns about it, or other community safety issues, please do not hesitate to contact the Police.